sd-92/supermemo-2-flashcards/README.md

 ## SuperMemo2 Flashcards
 iPhone flashcard app built with Swift 3 and Core Data which schedules card reviews based on the SuperMemo 2 algorithm.
-The app was built as part of a university project and is not mantained.
+The application was built as part of a university project and is not mantained.

 ## How card reviews are scheduled
 1. All new items have an Easiness factor (EF) equal to 2.5.